Buildings and grounds

 Green roofs

 VCU has green roofs, vegetation planted on top of a waterproofing system installed on a roof, on various buildings across campus, including the VCU Rice Rivers Center, Pollak Building, Academic Learning Commons, the Honors College and the Institute for Contemporary Art.
-Green roofs offer many benefits, including:
+Green roofs offer many benefits, including reduced heat island effect, stormwater volumes and flow rates and energy use as well as new wildlife habitat and new passive recreational space.

 Pollak Building green roof